 - 7.1 The following provides examples of what is exempt from the Procedure.
 This is not an exhaustive list: - 1.
 The person wishing to complain does not meet the requirements of "who may complain," and is not acting on behalf of such an individual; - 2.
-The complaint is not in relation to the actions or decisions of Solihull Council, or of anybody acting on its behalf; - 3.
-Complaints made more than one year after the grounds to make the complaint arose (Regulation 9), subject to Solihull Council's discretion as outlined in section 3.1 above. - 4.
+The complaint is not in relation to the actions or decisions of SMBC, or of anybody acting on its behalf;

+- 3. Complaints made more than one year after the grounds to make the complaint arose (Regulation 9), subject to SMBC's discretion as outlined in section 3.1 above. - 4.
 The same complaint has already been dealt with at all stages of the procedure; - 5.
-Regulation 8 provides Solihull Council with the discretion to decide whether to consider complaints where to do so would prejudice any of the following concurrent investigations: - disciplinary or grievance proceedings; - Court Proceedings; - Tribunals; - Criminal Proceedings. - 7.2 When a complaint is received, checks should be made to ensure no concurrent HR investigation / process is underway. - 7.3 Solihull Council must write to the Complainant explaining its decision and specifying the relevant concurrent investigation (Regulation 8(3)). - 7.4 Once the concurrent investigation has been concluded / discontinued the Complainant may resubmit their complaint to Solihull Council within one year of the concurrent investigation being concluded / discontinued. - 7.5 Complaints concerning the complaints process will normally be considered under the Corporate Complaints Procedure. - 7.6 Complaints concerning schools cannot be considered under this procedure and should be made to the relevant school direct. - 7.7 Complaints about the Special Education Needs Team will be dealt with under the Corporate Complaints Procedure unless the complaints concern issues which should be addressed by the relevant Tribunal process.
+SMBC has discretion to decide whether to consider complaints where to do so would prejudice any of the following concurrent investigations: - disciplinary or grievance proceedings; - Court Proceedings; - Tribunals; - Criminal Proceedings. - 7.2 When a complaint is received checks should be made to ensure no concurrent HR investigation / process is underway. - 7.3 SMBC must write to the Complainant explaining its decision and specifying the relevant concurrent investigation (Regulation 8(3)). - 7.4 Once the concurrent investigation has been concluded / discontinued the Complainant may resubmit their complaint to SMBC within one year of the concurrent investigation being concluded / discontinued. - 7.5 Complaints concerning the complaints process will be considered under the Corporate Complaints Procedure. - 7.6 Complaints concerning schools cannot be considered under this procedure and should be made to the relevant school direct. - 7.7 Complaints about the Special Education Needs Team will be dealt with under the Corporate Complaints Procedure unless the complaints concern issues which should be addressed by the Appeals Tribunal.